ixiaopan/blog/content/post/DL-05-CNN.md

 ### VGG

-VGG is short for Visual Geometry Group, which aimed to investigate the effect of convolutional network depth on large-scale image recognition.
+[VGG](https://arxiv.org/abs/1409.1556) is short for Visual Geometry Group, which aimed to investigate the effect of convolutional network depth on large-scale image recognition.
 They increased the depth of network by using a small filter (3 $\times$ 3) instead of 5 $\times$ 5 or 7 $\times$ 7, showing significant improvements by adding the depth to 16-19.
 Typically, when we speak of VGG, we are talking about VGG-16 or VGG-19.
-The configurations of CovNet experimented in the paper named [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556) are shown in Figure 8.
+The complete experimental ConvNet configurations are shown in Figure 8.

+#### Architecture